 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Wallace Stevens and Anecdote of the Jar
+Wallace Stevens And A Summary of Anecdote of the Jar

 Anecdote of the Jar is an enigmatic poem which still baffles readers and is open to many various interpretations.
 It has a slightly surreal, almost playful feel which is so typical of Wallace Stevens, who liked nothing better than to have his poetry resist the intelligence.